 The Governor signed an Executive Order on April 15, 2009 to establish the Governor's Reentry Task Force, a council of more than 50 key policymakers, lawmakers and stakeholders.
 The first organizational meeting was held during the November, 2009 during the reentry conference.
-The Executive Committee of this Task Force meets semi-annually to review the work of the Steering Committee that meets bi-monthly.
+The Executive Committee of this Task Force meets semi-annually to review the work of the Steering Committee that meets six times per year.
 The Reentry Task Force will guide the reentry process by ensuring that state and local agencies collaborate to serve the offender needs throughout the state.
-For the 2013 legislative session, the Steering Committee, with approval of the Executive Committee submitted specific legislative proposals to address housing, employment, treatment (medical, mental health and substance abuse) and other needs related to offender reentry.
-The Steering Committee will submit additional legislative proposals for the 2014 legislative session.
+For the 2014 legislative session, the Steering Committee, with approval of the Executive Committee submitted specific legislative proposals to address housing, employment, treatment (medical, mental health and substance abuse) and other needs related to offender reentry.
+The Steering Committee will submit additional legislative proposals for the 2015 legislative session.

 The Department has worked with local communities across the state to establish and support 11 reentry councils.
 These councils involve stakeholders from areas including: criminal courts, corrections, parole board, mental health agencies, public health services, veteran's affairs, housing agencies, employers and employment services, social service agencies, faith-based groups and average citizens.
 The work of these councils is amazing!
-For example, the Northern Kentucky Reentry Team is developing a plan to promote "Ban the Box" which will provide offenders with an opportunity to secure an interview prior to a criminal background check being completed.
-This "Ban the Box" will require employment applications to omit the question related to arrest and conviction.
+For example, the Bluegrass Council put together a statewide meet and greet of all the councils to come together and network.
+This meeting allowed other councils to find out what is working in their area and ideas to help boost attendance.

-The following reentry councils meet monthly and represent communities throughout the Commonwealth:
+The following reentry councils meet monthly, with the exception of Northeast and Green River that meet quarterly, represent communities throughout the Commonwealth: